Kryptel Storage Model

 Every object is identified by a 128-bit number.
 Unlike GUID, that identifier is not necessarily globally unique, but it is guaranteed to be unique between the children of the same parent object.

-There is one important difference between attribute block and data stream – attribute block is stored in the container directory, and is resident in memory when the container is open.
+There is one important difference between attribute block and data stream – attribute block is stored in the container directory; and so it gets resident in memory as soon as the container is open.
 Data stream never gets read or decrypted without explicit request from the higher-level client.
 Although storage's client can use attribute block and data stream in any way, the most typical usage is to utilize attribute block for storing small, often referenced, data, while data stream is more suitable for keeping large chunks of rarely needed data.
 For instance, the Kryptel file agent stores the file name and attributes in the attribute block, and the file contents in the object's data stream.

 Note that the presence of associated attributes and/or a data block is what makes the object ‘real’.
 An object without associated data is nothing more than an abstract container for nested objects (if any present).